 Her research interests include healthcare tech; bias in algorithmic bias; data quality & curation; access and participation in STEM and tech innovation & entrepreneurship.
 She has published over 120 peer-reviewed journal articles, conference publications and book chapters.
 Her research has been published in the MIT Tech Review, Journal of the American Medical Informatics Association, Issues in Science and Technology, Communications of the ACM, European Journal of Information Systems, Journal of Medical Internet Research, IIE Transactions on Healthcare Systems Engineering, Information Systems Journal, Journal of the Association for Information Science and Technology, Health Care Management Science, Telemedicine and eHealth, just to name a few.
 The National Science Foundation, National Institutes of Health, AT&T, Kenan Institute and others have supported Dr. Payton’s research and teaching.

 She serves on several local and national boards and has been recognized in NC State and other media outlets for research and mentoring work.
 She has presented her research at national and international conferences and symposia in China, Nigeria, Netherlands, Canada, Germany, Greece, Ireland, UK, Ghana, just to name a few.
-Dr. Payton has worked in an advisory and/or volunteer capacity with the PhD Project Information Systems Doctoral Student Association, YMCA, Wake County Public School Systems and the City of Raleigh.
+Dr. Payton has worked in an advisory and/or volunteer capacity with the YMCA, YWCA, Wake County Public School Systems and the City of Raleigh.
 She is often the speaker or panelist for corporate career development and leadership programs, and serves as a consultant for leadership development programs for current mid-level corporate African Americans in tech careers.